hatfieldlibrary/dspace-angular-client/README.md

 This approach shifts authentication duties to the Express middleware while the DSpace authentication plugin checks for an EPerson, assigns special groups, creates new users, etc. At least when working with implicit authentication via CAS, OAUTH2, and probably Shibboleth, this division of responsibilities seems helpful.

 It's worth mentioning that the choice between two authentication strategies is driven by local considerations.
 Willamette uses Google Apps for Education, but in practice favors authentication with CAS for most services.
 It's easier to develop applications using Google OAUTH2, so this prototype switches between the two authentication strategies based the environment.
-That's OK for now, but one of our next steps will be to make the authentication strategies more configurable.
+That's OK for now, but one of our next steps will be to make the authentication strategies more configurable so we could easily switch between CAS and OAUTH2 in production.

 ### Client and API mapping